- UCAS Code

 Prior to setting up Mackerel Sky Events, Claire completed her BSc(Hons) Mathematics at the University of York and then worked with English National Ballet and Rambert Dance Company, eventually becoming company manager.
 Having built her experience leading national and international touring and managing dance activity and cultural projects, Claire moved back home to Cornwall to work with The Works and Duchy Opera.
 In 2013, Claire completed her MBA studies and is now exploring PhD ideas!

-- Live cultural event projects in your second and final years
+- You'll deliver assessed live cultural event projects in your second and final years

 - Events manager